leahgibson/leahgibson/README.md

 # Hi, I'm Leah.

 I'm a **data scientist, mathematician, and researcher** working at the intersection of environmental science, data, and software.
 My work focuses on using mathematical and statistical methods to make sense of complex environmental systems.

-I am currently at **Air Quality Data Scientist** at the Colorado Department of Public Health and Environment [CDPHE GitHub](https://github.com/leahgibsonCDPHE).
+I am currently at **Air Quality Data Scientist** at the Colorado Department of Public Health and Environment [(CDPHE GitHub)](https://github.com/leahgibsonCDPHE).

 ## Open Source Projects